-This list should help you rule out properties that won’t work from a functionality perspective, which will save you wasting time.
-And prevent you from making a decision ruled by your heart rather than your head.
+Such a list should help you rule out properties that won’t work from a functional perspective.
+This will save you time and stop you from making a decision ruled by your heart rather than your head.

 For example, is it on the ground floor or is there an elevator?
 Where are the steps and how many are there?
 If there’s a shared laundry, is it easy to access?
 Are there railings, ramps and connecting pathways between street access and the home?
 Is the driveway wide enough to park a WAV and/or exit the car with a wheelchair?
-What’s the parking like for anyone who visits your home, such as friends, family, support workers and other service providers?
+What’s the parking like for anyone who needs to access your housing, such as friends, family, support workers and other service providers?

 If you’re planning to make modifications, a list of these will guide you through questions for the seller/agent.
 Or the questions may be more suited to a specialist like a carpenter, plumber or builder.
-Perhaps use these helpful ideas for an accessible home.
+Perhaps use our helpful ideas on how to create an accessible home to guide your questions.

 You’ll also get a better idea of who your neighbours are and how they like to share the space.

 An accessible home is about the home itself, and its usability.
 Broaden that perspective and consider the home’s accessibility to the community outside it.
 It needs to cater to your health and social needs too.